rmsouza01/iamxt/README.txt

 This is the first time that I try to wrap some code for distribution, therefore you'll proabably need to make a few modifications  on the drawing functions to have it working on your machine, specially if you are not using Linux (ubuntu).
-If you have experience un making distributions and you have tips on how to make them more portable, I'll gladly listen to them!
+If you have experience in making distributions and you have tips on how to make them more portable, I'll gladly listen to them!